 After Arthur returned with Hook’s response Scott, Wallace and Sherman approached the door and found the door locked.
 Scott broke the door down and the trio was met with a musket blast of slug shot.
 One of the slugs caught Wallace in the chest and killed him instantly.
 Other slugs hit Sherman in the arm, shattering it.
-The only thing that saved Deputy Scott’s life was the fact he fell to the floor when the door was forced open.
+The only thing that saved Deputy Scott’s life was his falling to the floor as the door broke open.

 The posse retreated that evening to a neighboring house to watch Hook’s cabin.
 The next morning Hook awoke and stepped outside to see the aftermath of the previous night’s events.
-Though he was aware he had wounded somebody he claimed he had not realized that he had killed anyone when he fired the gun.
+Though Hook was aware he had wounded somebody, he claimed he had not realized someone had been killed by the shotgun blast.

 The next day, Jacob Hook surrendered himself.
 He was arrested and placed in prison for Wallace’s murder.

-In a strange turn of events, which may be the reason behind the quick decision by the jury, Jared Dunn, who was one of the men on the jury, committed suicide the day after the trial.
-It was said he suffered from a weakness of the mind.
-He had been heard saying that he had accepted a bribe to find Jacob not guilty and he was no better alive than dead.
-When he was asked how much he received he responded with no more than the rest of the jury and accused the judge at the trial of taking money from Hook.
-He was survived by a wife and seven children.
-His wife did affirm that she had discovered a large sum of money after Dunn’s death, but did not know how he had received it.
-Note: Every newspaper article refers to the juryman as Jared Dunn but Schneck refers to him as Jeremiah Dunn in his history of the county.
+In a strange turn of events – which may be the reason behind the quick decision by the jury – Jeremiah Dunn, who was one of the men on the jury, committed suicide the day after the trial.
+Dunn had been heard saying immediately after the trail that he had accepted a bribe to find Jacob not guilty, so he was no better alive than dead.
+Dunn in his ranting claimed the whole jury had been bribed by Hook, and so had the judge.
+After Dunn’s suicide, his wife did affirm she had discovered a large sum of money hidden by her husband, but did not know how he had received it.
+Note: Every newspaper article refers to the juryman as Jared Dunn but Ed Schenck in History of Warren County, Pennsylvania refers to him as Jeremiah Dunn.
 I’ve seen Jeremiah abbreviated as Jer’h and Jerm’h, which could explain why the newspapers thought the name was Jared.

-I stood there paying my respects to Caleb and could not help but feel sorrow and anger at his murder and the fact that Jacob Hook got away with it.
-How Scott, an officer of the law, was not allowed to enforce the law mystifies me.
-Jacob might have been found not guilty in the eyes of the court, but public opinion remained against him and he was publicly shunned and criticized by the residents of Warren.
-Hook would only enjoy this victory for a few more years.
+Jacob might have been found not guilty in the eyes of the court, but public opinion remained against him.
+Hook was publicly shunned and criticized by the residents of Warren, who believed he got away with murder.
+But Hook would only enjoy his victory for a few more years.
 He would die in 1827 while in Pittsburgh on business due to the effects of a swelling on his neck.

-I finished paying my respects to Caleb and the others buried here before Mike and I left this sacred place in silence as those of long ago continued their eternal slumber beneath the forest canopy.
+We finished paying my respects to Caleb Wallace and the others buried here before Mike and I left the sacred place in silence, leaving those buried there to continue their eternal slumber beneath the peaceful forest canopy.